danielanapoli/NoVizThermal/README.md

 1. Click on the **_open_** button
 1. Install the **_VSync.h_** library
     - You can find instructions here: https://github.com/erniejunior/VSync
+1. You can now connect the Arduino board to your computer using the USB cable
+1. Go to **_Tools_->_Port_** and choose one to communicate to the board

+#### Don't upload the sketch yet!
+We still have to set up other things

 ### To set up Processing
 1. Open the Processing IDE